Gonzalo Fierro: International career

-In 2006, he received his first international cap and debuted against Colombia on 16 August.
+In 2006, Fierro received his first international cap and debuted against Colombia on 16 August.
 The following year he was included in Chile's squad for the 2007 Copa América.
 On 30 January 2008, he scored his first international goal during a game against South Korea where scored the only one goal of the game in a 1–0 win over the Asians.

 Frequently called up by Marcelo Bielsa for the 2010 World Cup qualification, he was chosen into Chile's list of 23 to face South Africa's World Cup.
 On 9 June, prior Group H opening game against Honduras, Chile played an unofficial friendly against New Zealand where Fierro scored the second goal of his country's 2–0 victory.